 Students on this level undertake the planning, implementation and evaluation of a major piece of academic research which involves carrying out a research project of genealogical relevance assessed on the basis of a dissertation of 12,000-16,000 words.
-The work is undertaken from October, with the dissertation submitted the following late June/early July.
+The work is undertaken from October, with the dissertation submitted the following early June.
 There is tutor guidance on academic writing, study and research skills.